 Our History

-The work of the Foundation is also rooted in Jewish values that Irving held dear, especially the tradition of giving back to communities and the imperative to repair the world, or “Tikun Olam” in Hebrew.
-Irving’s perspective, observations, and experiences with the forces of anti-Semitism and bigotry inform the Foundation’s commitment to social justice in the United States and Israel.
+The work of the Foundation is also rooted in Jewish values that Irving held dear, especially the tradition of giving back to communities.
+Irving’s perspective, observations, and experiences with the forces of antisemitism and bigotry inform the Foundation’s commitment to social justice in the United States and Israel.

 Irving believed that the arts connect us in unique and compelling ways, enriching the human condition.
 He and his wife, Joan, worked together to create distinctive opportunities for creative expression in Chicago, New York and Aspen.